American Water Spaniel

 Ability to withstand cold temperatures.

-This breed exhibits a smooth, effortless gait, highlighting its capabilities as a proficient swimmer and agile hunter.
-American Water Spaniels are known for their stamina and strength, which make them excellent companions for active outdoor enthusiasts.
+This breed exhibits a smooth, effortless gait, reflecting its skill as a proficient swimmer and agile hunter.
+Known for stamina and strength, American Water Spaniels excel in retrieving, hunting trials, and active outdoor activities.

-Regular exercise is crucial for this energetic breed to maintain its health and happiness.
-Activities such as swimming, fetching, and brisk walking meet their physical needs well.
-Their coat requires regular grooming to prevent matting, especially after outings in the wilderness.
-Regular ear checks are also essential to prevent infections, common in water-loving breeds.
+Regular exercise is essential to meet their high energy needs.
+Activities such as swimming, fetching, and brisk walks are ideal.
+Their water-resistant coat requires regular grooming to prevent matting, especially after outdoor activities.
+Ear hygiene is crucial to avoid infections common in water-loving breeds.

-While generally healthy, American Water Spaniels can be susceptible to genetic health issues like hip dysplasia, eye disorders, and cardiac problems.
-With proper care, regular veterinary check-ups, and a healthy lifestyle, they typically enjoy a lifespan of 10 to 14 years.
+Generally healthy, American Water Spaniels can be prone to hip dysplasia, eye disorders, and heart conditions.
+With proper care, routine veterinary visits, and a healthy lifestyle, they enjoy a lifespan of 10–14 years.